Allowance for Credit Losses (ACL)

 What Is Allowance for Credit Losses (ACL)

 The Allowance for Credit Losses (ACL) represents a bank's estimate of potential loan and credit losses due to defaults.
-As a contra-asset account on the balance sheet, ACL includes past credit loss provisions (PCL), write-offs, and any recovered amounts to reflect expected uncollectible debt.
+As a contra-asset account on the balance sheet, Allowance for Credit Losses includes cumulative past provisions for credit losses (PCL) and net write-offs, which comprise of gross write-offs and recoveries.
 ACL offsets the net carrying value of loans and accounts receivables.
 It increases with positive PCL and recoveries, and it decreases with write-offs.

 Allowance for Credit Losses (ACL) for the Big 6 Canadian Banks